nicolacimmino/PLC-14500/README.md

 True to its retro style PLC14500 Nano sports exclusively through-hole components and chips in DIP packages.
-You might notice an intruder in the Bill of Materials, an Arduino Nano.
+You might notice an intruder in the Bill of Materials, an Arduino Nano!
 It's there purely to act as a bootloader, with a convenient USB interface that surely is easy to connect to modern PCs.
 However, to not spoil the illusion, the Arduino is mounted on the bottom side of the PCB, so it won't be visible when using the board.